Indigenous Encounters with Neoliberalism

 Book Synopsis Indigenous Encounters with Neoliberalism by : Isabel Altamirano-Jiménez

 Download or read book Indigenous Encounters with Neoliberalism written by Isabel Altamirano-Jiménez and published by UBC Press.
-This book was released on 2013-05-21 with total page 284 pages.
+This book was released on 2013-05-21 with total page 285 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: The recognition of Indigenous rights and the management of land and resources have always been fraught with complex power relations and conflicting expressions of identity.
-Indigenous Encounters with Neoliberalism explores how this issue is playing out in two countries very differently marked by neoliberalism's local expressions – Canada and Mexico.
-Weaving together four distinct case studies, this book presents insights from Indigenous feminism, critical geography, political economy, and postcolonial studies.
-These examples highlight Indigenous people's responses to neoliberalism, reflecting the tensions that result from how Indigenous identity, gender, and the environment have been connected.
+In Indigenous Encounters with Neoliberalism, Isabel Altamirano-Jiménez explores how this issue is playing out in two countries very differently marked by neoliberalism’s local expressions – Canada and Mexico.
+Weaving together four distinct case studies, two from each country, Altamirano-Jiménez presents insights from Indigenous feminism, critical geography, political economy, and postcolonial studies.
+These specific examples highlight Indigenous people’s responses to neoliberalism, reflecting the tensions that result from how Indigenous identity, gender, and the environment have been connected.
+Indigenous women’s perspectives are particularly illuminating as they articulate diverse aspirations and concerns within a wider political framework.
+What emerges is a theoretical and empirical discussion of how indigeneity as an act of articulation is embedded in tensions between local needs and global wants.
+This study attempts to uncover the complexities of materializing neoliberalism and the fluidity of indigeneity.

 Indigenous Encounters with Neoliberalism Related Books